 – 4,8 km from Elounda.

-The first boats of the day depart from Plaka at around 9.00.
+Boats: The first boats of the day depart from Plaka at around 9.00 am.
 The first departures from Elounda are from 9.30 to 10.00 in the morning.

-It’s a fortified island which you can visit in about one hour, and it’s mostly famous for its past as one of Greece’s leper colonies during the last century.
+It’s a fortified island that you can visit in about one hour, and it’s mostly famous for its past as one of Greece’s leper colonies during the last century.

 Boat from Plaka to Spinalonga